You’re a product company and want to engage customers via your product packaging.

 1. Provide detailed product information to buyers

-Say a customer buys your product and doesn’t know how to use it.
-He/She uses it incorrectly and ends up never buying again.
+Say a customer buys your product but doesn’t know how to use it.
+He uses it incorrectly and gets bad results.
+So, he ends up never buying it again.

 4. Spread awareness about your campaigns

 Enterprises such as Nestle and PepsiCo run social campaigns.
 The aim is to build their brand image.

 If you’re doing it too, you can use your packaging to spread awareness about your campaigns.